justinmichaud/scala-monad-worksheets/PRESENTER.md

 # Further Reading

-I have prepared two more worksheet examples for you.
-The first example, the IO monad, talks about how to cleanly compose together operations with side effects.
-Next, "monad transformers" let you combine and compose characteristics of different monads easily.
+I have prepared two more worksheet examples for you, talking about io and monad transformers if you are interested.

-On the github page, I have the slides, worksheets and some more resources for you to continue reading.
+On the github page, I have the slides, scala worksheets and some more resources for you to continue reading.

-0:25
+Thanks!

+0:15